Time is On My Side: Dynamics of Talk-Time Sharing in Video-chat Conversations: Appendix

-\revision{ This gap is also reflected when comparing the post-conversation comments of \primary and \secondary speaker in highly-imbalanced conversations, again using the Fightin' Words method (Table~\ref{tab:candor_fw_primary_secondary}, extended in Table~\ref{tab:candor_fw_primary_secondary_extended} in the Appendix).
 Here, we find intuitive distinctions in the primary and secondary speakers' characterizations of how much their conversation partners talked.
 Additionally, we reveal a dichotomy on how \wordingrevision{talkativeness} (or lack thereof) is perceived.
 Secondary speakers can perceive the talkativeness of their partners positively, appreciating that they ``had [a] lot of'' interesting ``stories'' to ``share''.
 But they can also perceive it as detrimental to the conversation flow: ``it was hard'' to contribute when the other ``talked [a] lot''.
 This dichotomy is mirrored in the perceptions of the primary speakers: they can either feel connected when their partner is a ``good listener'' who shows ``interest'' by ``asking questions'', or they can regret ``talk[ing] too much'' and perceive the other person as being too ``shy''. }

 \revision{ \wordingrevision{Such divergences in the perception of talk-time imbalance can result from different mechanisms, as prior work on floor-taking and conversational control suggests \cite{edelsky_whos_1981,palmer_controlling_1989,brescoll_who_2011,nguyen_modeling_2014}.
 A speaker can talk more because they have a lot to say or because their interlocutor isn't contributing; similarly a speaker can talk less because they don't have opportunities to do so or because they don't take those opportunities when they arise.
-Complementing our talk-time framework with analyses of utterance content could help disentangle the mechanisms at play, and in turn motivate design strategies for improving conversational dynamics.} }
+Complementing our talk-time framework with analyses of utterance content could help disentangle the mechanisms at play, and in turn motivate design strategies for improving conversational dynamics.}